 After 30 min administration of castor oil the diarrhoea was clinically apparent in all the animals of control group, for the next 4 h.
 This was markedly reduced by loperamide (2.5 mg/kg p.o) (75%).
-A similar marked reduction in the number of defecations over four hours was achieved with Bombax buonopozense at the doses of 200 and 400 mg/kg p.o.
+Marked reduction in the number of defecations over four hours was achieved with B. buonopozense at the doses of 200 and 400 mg/kg p.o.